-Dr. Kahwaty has presented analyses to the Antitrust Division of the U.S. Department of Justice, Federal Trade Commission, Directorate-General for Competition of the European Commission, Federal Energy Regulatory Commission, Centers for Medicare & Medicaid Services, Congressional Budget Office, Congressional Committee Staff, Medicare Payment Advisory Commission, and Small Business Administration.
+Dr. Kahwaty has presented analyses to the Antitrust Division of the US Department of Justice (DOJ), Federal Trade Commission (FTC), Directorate-General for Competition of the European Commission (EC), Federal Energy Regulatory Commission, Centers for Medicare & Medicaid Services, Congressional Budget Office, Congressional Committee Staff, Medicare Payment Advisory Commission, and Small Business Administration.

-Dr. Kahwaty has testified on cases during Federal Trade Commission, Canadian Competition Tribunal, and European Commission hearings.
+Dr. Kahwaty has testified on cases during FTC, Canadian Competition Tribunal, and EC hearings.
 He prepared two reports on competition in banking for the Irish Competition Authority and assisted the Irish Competition Authority with its study of competition in the insurance industry.

-Dr. Kahwaty started his career as an economist with the Antitrust Division of the U.S. Department of Justice.
+Dr. Kahwaty started his career as an economist with the Antitrust Division of the DOJ.
 At the Antitrust Division, he specialized in market power analysis for merger and monopolization cases with a focus on the computer software, banking, manufacturing, and defense industries.
-He spent 15 years as a senior economist, principal, and director with LECG working out of LECG's offices in Washington and London.
-He received his Ph.D. in economics from the University of Pennsylvania in 1991 and was recognized in the 2011, 2013, 2014, and 2015 editions of The International Who’s Who of Competition Lawyers & Economists.
+He spent fifteen years as a senior economist, principal, and director with LECG working out of LECG's offices in Washington and London.
+He received his PhD in economics from the University of Pennsylvania in 1991 and was recognized in the 2011 and 2013–2019 editions of The International Who’s Who of Competition Lawyers & Economists.

 University of Pennsylvania